Todd Lake (Oregon): History

 Originally, Todd Lake was called "Lost Lake" because it was difficult for people to find.
 In the early 20th century, citizens of Bend, Oregon, asked that the name of the lake be changed to avoid confusion with several other Oregon lakes with the same name.
-In 1922, the name of the lake was officially changed to Todd Lake.
-The name honors John Y. Todd, an early pioneer in central Oregon.
-Todd immigrated to Oregon in 1852.
-In 1860, he built the first bridge across the Deschutes River.
-Later, he became a successful cattle rancher.
-Todd founded of the Farewell Bend Ranch, which gave the city of Bend its name.
+In 1922, the name of the lake was officially changed to Todd Lake, honoring John Y. Todd, an early pioneer in central Oregon who immigrated to the state in 1852.
+In 1860, he built the first bridge across the Deschutes River and later became a successful cattle rancher.
+Todd founded the Farewell Bend Ranch, which gave the city of Bend its name.

 Todd Lake and the surrounding forest are part of the Bend-Fort Rock Ranger District, an administrative sub-division of the Deschutes National Forest.
 In 1964, the United States Congress created the Three Sisters Wilderness surrounding the Three Sisters mountains in Oregon's Cascade Range.
 Todd Lake is just outside the southern boundary of the wilderness.
 As a result, Todd Lake is a major wilderness access point for hikers.

 Road access to Todd Lake has always been via Forest Road 46 (also known as the Cascade Lakes Highway).
 In 1989, the Forest Service designated the road as a National Forest Scenic Byway.
 In 1997, the State of Oregon made the road an Oregon state scenic byway.
 A year later, the federal government officially designated the highway as a national scenic byway, calling it the Cascade Lakes Scenic Byway.
 Many travel guides for the Cascade Lakes Scenic Byway mention Todd Lake, highlighting its location as the first Cascade lake along the byway.